NEWS AND UPDATES

 Connecting, empowering, and healing.

 Storytelling has long been a way of transforming how we see ourselves, other people, and the world.
-I've seen amazing things happen as people who have been disempowered in their lives are able to find their voice through the art and experience of storytelling, and then go on to use it to help themselves, and others.
+I've seen amazing things happen as people who have been dis-empowered in their lives find their voice through the art and experience of storytelling.
+So many then go on to use it to help others.
 I love working with those impacted by addiction, incarceration, trauma and loss, to help bring light into the dark places of their past and let their triumphs and successes - in spite of their challenges - shine through the brightest.
-Through storytelling we celebrate the ability of the human spirit to overcome, survive, and thrive.
+Through storytelling we celebrate the ability of the human spirit to overcome, survive, and thrive, and we build resilient, compassionate communities.

 Substance Use Disorder is a disease of the mind, body, and spirit.
 Recovery coaching approaches the disease of addiction in a holistic manner, recognizing that the disorder is complex and affects all aspects of our being.